KULL-Centre/_2024_Cao_CALVADOSCOM/README.md

 ```
 fasta_${pro_name} = "${protein_sequence_oneletter}"
 proteins.loc['${pro_name}'] = dict(temp=${experimental_temperate}, expRg=${experimental_Rg}, expRgErr=${experimental_RgErr}, pH=${experimental_pH}, fasta=list(fasta_${pro_name}), ionic=${experimental_ionic)}
+# if you don't have to compare with experimental data, please set "expRg" and "expRgErr" to None.
+It won't raise errors for simulations, but will for optimization
 ```

 The new lines should be in `initIDPsRgs` function under `if validate:` condition if it is a intrinsically disordered protein;

 The new lines should be in `initMultiDomainsRgs` function under `if validate:` condition if it is a multi-domain protein.